octobercms/docs/3.x/extend/lists/list-controller.md

 }
 ```

-The [list filter](../backend/filters.md) model query can also be extended by overriding the `listFilterExtendQuery` method:
+The [list filter](./filters.md) model query can also be extended by overriding the `listFilterExtendQuery` method.

 ```php
 public function listFilterExtendQuery($query, $scope)